HouseTrip/housetrip.github.com/_posts/2013-11-14-good-readmes.md

 of open-source software, why it may be more relevant to them than the competition.

-The first 40 characters should be crystal clear about the *what*, and the whole thing should fit in a tweet.
+The first 40 characters should be crystal clear about the *what*, the next 100 about the *why*, which means the whole thing should fit in a tweet.

 The next paragraph should elaborate and mention key features, and possibly non-functional properties like performance (and in that case, point to